 - Special Fee:

 Course DescriptionProvides information on criminal street gangs and their impact on American society.
 Student will become familiar with general concepts related to law enforcement interaction with gangs including suppression, intervention, and educational tactics.
-Prerequisite: CJA 111 and WR 121.
+Prerequisites: CJA 111 and WR 121.
 Audit available.

 Addendum to Course Description

 This course will provide student s the opportunity to obtain an accurate understanding of gang members through an academic, sociological, and practitioner view.
 Students will learn the history and origin of certain gangs; how gangs regenerate and recruit; and other topics related to the gang subculture.